International Nation Building

 –Michelle Deshong (Kuku Yalanji and Butchulla Nations)

 Self-determination, the exercise of sovereignty, and the interactions between Native nation look different across Indian Country.
 While there may be many differences, there is still opportunities for lessons learned and Indigenous driven policy development.
 These opportunities grow even furthers as we seek out examples of self-determination and sovereign actions outside of the United States.
 There remains much that we can learn from other Indigenous communities from outside of the US.
-Below we provide you with a few resources of what Native nation builds, sovereignty, and self-determination look like from New Zealand, Australia, and Canada.
+Below we provide you with a few resources of what Native nation building, sovereignty, and self-determination look like from New Zealand, Australia, and Canada.